 Valencia HR carries Orioles past Yankees 5-4 in DH opener

-BALTIMORE (AP) A slumping player on the worst team in the majors found his groove just in time to knock off the New York Yankees.
+Given the opportunity for redemption, Gardner and the Yankees cranked up the offense to earn a doubleheader split.

+Gardner had four hits, homered and drove in three runs to lift New York to a 10-2 victory Monday night.

-Danny Valencia snapped an 0-for-25 skid with a three-run homer off CC Sabathia, and the Baltimore Orioles snapped a six-game skid with a 5-4 victory Monday in the opener of a doubleheader.
+In the opener, Danny Valencia snapped an 0-for-25 skid with a three-run homer off CC Sabathia, and Baltimore ended a six-game losing streak with a 5-4 victory.

+The first game ended with Gardner hitting a bouncer to first base as a pinch hitter with the potential tying run on third base.
+He returned in the nightcap to torment the Orioles at the plate and in center field, where he made several fine, running catches.

+”Game 1 was a close game and I pinch-hit there at the end of the game and wasn’t able to come through,” Gardner said. ”To be able to turn the page and come back and have a good game in the nightcap – have a relatively easy win and save our pitching staff and our bullpen – I thought that was important.”

+New York had a season-high 17 hits, at least one from every starter.

-Mark Trumbo also homered for the Orioles, who improved to 25-65 and temporarily stalled the Yankees’ pursuit of first-place Boston in the AL East.
+The split left the Yankees a 4-4 record against last-place Baltimore (25-66) and dropped them 2 1/2 games behind first-place Boston in the AL East.

-”The losses stink,” New York manager Aaron Boone said. ”We don’t have a lot of time to soak this one in.
-It’s get on to the next one right now.”

-The Yankees were cruising with a 4-2 lead in the sixth inning when Sabathia (6-4) walked Trumbo and yielded a double to Jonathan Schoop.
+In the first game, the Orioles trailed 4-2 in the sixth when Sabathia (6-4) walked Mark Trumbo and yielded a double to Jonathan Schoop.
 With the New York bullpen buzzing in an effort to get a reliever ready, Sabathia served up a 2-1 pitch that Valencia drove far over the center-field wall.

 ”To come through big with the home run there to put us ahead, it feels nice.
 Can’t deny that,” Valencia said.